FabriceSalvaire/PyDVI/README.rst

  Introduction
 ==============

-.. is able to ...
 .. link to TUG
+.. library versus module

-PyDvi is a |Python|_ module which is able to read the DVI (DeVice Independent) file format, the native output of the famous TeX typesetting program implemented by |Knuth|_.
+PyDvi is a |Python|_ library to read and process DVI (DeVice Independent) files, the native output of the famous TeX typesetting program implemented by |Knuth|_.

-PyDvi is also able to read most of the file formats associated to the TeX world like Packed Font, TeX Font Metric, Font Map and Font Encoding.
+PyDvi is also able to read most of the file formats associated to the TeX world like packed font, virtual font, TeX font metric, font map and font encoding.
+It can also read Adobe Font Metrics files.

 Basically a DVI file describes the layout of a page by a list of opcodes that interact with a register machine to update the position on the page, to load fonts and to paint glyphs and rules.
 In